na-na-hi/renget/archive/chrprompt2.md

 **Former humans**, things you wished you knew about living as a Pokemon (your species or in general) that you wish you knew beforehand?
 >Turk: There's a lot of things about aura that I wish I knew when I was a Riolu...
 Especially how damn badly your emotions need to be under control.
 It certainly caused problems in my past...
 Thank Arceus; I got my 'medicine' for that, dude.
 There's always going to be someone pestering you if you're okay when you look like you're going to keel over at any moment, especially when I'm a few pieces short of a whole Pokemon, which makes some things... difficult.
 I'll leave it up to you what that means, bro.
 I tend to learn something new every day about Pokemon healthcare and grooming due to it, though. ...Or maybe I just often forget shit from the drugs?
 But I don't think that's an experience most 'Mon go through, man.

 >Booker: I wish I knew more about instincts at the start.
 I had a p-pretty big scare early on, when I first started settling into my new body and balancing my Aura.
 That made my instincts start... activating, essentially.
 I started feeling weird desires and fears... like there was some other p-person in my head trying to take over.
-It kept trying to make me hate things I used to love, l-like my favorite foods or the sound of rain.
+It kept trying to make me hate things I used to love... like my favorite foods or the sound of rain.
 It was... unsettling.
 But with some encouragement from Sneasel, I was able to accept those new feelings without letting them control me.

 **Dog, cat, and fox mons**: Do you ever get the zoomies?
 >Adrian: Never